Vitamin D Deficiency Symptoms

 Vitamin D Deficiency and Suicidal Thoughts

-Suicidality refers to thoughts, behaviors, or actions related to suicide.
+Suicidal ideation refers to thoughts, behaviors, or actions related to suicide.
 It encompasses a range of experiences, from thoughts about death to detailed plans for taking one’s own life.
 It is considered a serious concern and requires immediate attention and intervention from mental health professionals.

 Suicide attempters in most of the studies were deficient in vitamin D. So, vitamin D deficiency could be a contributing factor to the elevated pro-inflammatory cytokines reported in suicidal patients.